Call to book • Book online • Email us • Get directions

 Built circa 1740, some 40 years before the American Revolutionary War, Hopsewee Plantation was one of the South’s major rice plantations and the birthplace of Thomas Lynch, Jr., one of the signers of the Declaration of Independence.

 Explore the home from room to room, including the two original slave cabins that still stand on the grounds.
 Learn about the rich history of Hopsewee, its previous families as well as its current owners, the Beatties, and the enslaved who lived and worked on the plantation.
 During your visit, make sure to enjoy the mossy oaks and river vista.
 Afterwards, enjoy lunch or tea at our River Oak Cottage, ranked as one of the state's top tea rooms.
-Buy tickets online or by giving us a call at (843) 546-7891.
+Buy tickets online or call (843) 546-7891.
 Please contact us for groups of 10 or more.

 Photo by Alan Sherlock